ycpcs/cs201-fall2026/syllabus.md

 Class meetings will be a mix of lecture/discussion and in-class lab exercises designed to illustrate the concepts we are covering.
 A series of programming projects in the Java programming language will be assigned at approximately 1-2 week intervals, to be completed individually.
 Written homework assignments may be assigned.

-We will use the IntelliJ IDEA for labs and programming assignments in Java.
+We will use IntelliJ IDEA for labs and programming assignments in Java.
 This is available for free (the Community Edition is sufficient) from [www.jetbrains.com/idea/](https://www.jetbrains.com/idea/).
 (You will also need the [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html).)
 <!--
 In-class quizzes will be given frequently, typically at the beginning of class.
 One missed quiz will be forgiven.
 Quizzes may not be made up.
 -->

 There will be three midterm exams and one comprehensive final exam.
 The dates are shown in the [Schedule](schedule.html).

 We will be covering a significant amount of material in the course, and it is very important that you keep up.
-If you have any questions, please ask me in class, office hours, or through email.
+If you have any questions, please ask me in class, during office hours, or through email.
 I'm here to help!

 ## Learning Outcomes